Simple Past Tense - Definition, Rules, How to Use It, With Examples

 So, whenever you come across expressions like – I ate a burger yesterday.
 Or We spoke to our manager about a deadline extension.
 Or something that happened over a couple of years ago all suggest past actions which are denoted by simple past tense.

-Here most of the base verb forms are prefixed with either ‘d’ or ‘ed’, but there are exceptions too in this rule of simple past tense.
+Here, most of the base verb forms are prefixed with either ‘d or ‘ed’, but there are also exceptions to the rule of simple past tense use.

 Simple Past Tense Examples

-Examples for simple past tense will help applicants understand the use of the past form of the verb.
-Here are 10 examples of simple past tense:
+Examples for simple past tense will help applicants understand the use of the past form of the verb:

-4. She spoke about the rising inflation rates in the country in the previous meeting.
+2. She spoke about rising inflation rates in the country.

 Use of Simple Past Tense with Examples